 Europaskolan Vasa is at the heart of Vasastan in central Stockholm.
 A school characterised by engagement from students as well as teachers and parents.
 Our relatively low number of students contributes to a friendly atmosphere that creates a school where all are welcome.

-The international school at Europaskolan Vasa is integrated with the bilingual school.
+The Vasa International School of Stockholm is integrated with the bilingual school.
 This enriches the school by giving a distinctly international hue to our teaching as well as the school community.

 Address: Gotlandsgatan 43